 Romantic chemistry, at least in western society, is considered the catalyst in our relationships; the driving force behind if a first date will lead to a second or third date.
 It is believed that romantic chemistry happens on a subconscious level.
 It’s intangible, unspoken, and energetic.
 It is the impulse that you have to see this other person again.
 It can be described as a profound connection, a bond, a “spark.”
 As one woman put it, “I got tingles all over my body.”
 Bodily sensations, such as getting tingles all over your body, is our experience of chemistry on a biological level.
 We may also feel our heartbeat increase, sensations of excitement that are often similar to sensations associated with danger, increased blood pressure, flushing of the skin, redness in the face and ears, feeling of weakness in the knees, uncontrollably smiling whenever thinking about the other person, and even a sense of obsession over the other person, longing for when we can see him or her again.

-But what is it that causes us to feel tingly from head-to-toe?
+But what is it that causes us to feel tingly from head to toe?
 What is it that causes us to have a permanent grin plastered across our faces?
 In simple terms, what causes chemistry?
 In this article, we’ll discuss the 4 different types of romantic chemistry, what causes romantic chemistry to occur, and how to create more chemistry on your dates.
 Let’s dive in.

 What is chemistry in dating?